Little Quirks: History

 Due to COVID-19 restrictions they had been unable to tour for 18 months.
 They issued another single, "Florence's Town", in September 2020 via ABC Music.
 Unable to travel to the United Kingdom, they live-streamed the single launch of "Florence's Town", together with other tracks, from Damien Gerard Studios, Gosford in October.
 The live-stream included video collaborations with the Once and with Winterbourne.
 In December Little Quirks were signed to Downtown Music Publishing.

 In December 2021 the line-up of Abbey, Jaymi and Mia started their The Rain Is Coming Tour, periodically including Alex.
 By that time their friend, Jordan Rouse had joined to provide electric guitar at some performances.
 In January 2022, due to another COVID-19 outbreak, they postponed their show in Dubbo to April.
 The group were featured vocalists on the Soul Movers' (see Murray Cook) rendition of Delaney & Bonnie's 1969 song "Groupie (Superstar)" (February 2022).
 The band appeared at South by Southwest, Texas in March.

 They released a single, "The Rain", in March 2022.
 NMEs Australian reviewer, Ellie Robinson, described it as "powerful" displaying an "emotive, ballad-esque run driven by coolly strummed acoustic guitars and bright piano chords."
 Its music video was directed by Tim Swallow.
 The group delivered their fourth EP, Call to Unknowns, in August 2022.
 Its six tracks includes the previous three singles, "Someone to Hold", "Florence's Town" and "The Rain".
 The EP was recorded and produced by Adam Toole at Grove Studios and at his home studio.

+On 20 September 2024 the group issued their debut studio album, Little Quirks, on ABC Music.
+It was supported by an Australian tour in October–November.
+They followed by their fifth EP, The Beast, in September 2025, which was recorded at Sonora Studios with Jack Nigro producing.
+Although retaining their folk music base, the EP has "a tighter, punchier sound.
+There's still the shimmer of mandolin and harmony, but it's framed by a rawer edge."